Use foundation models

-In this article, you learn how to format query requests for foundation models and external models and send them to your model serving endpoint.
+In this article, you learn how to write query requests for foundation models and send them to your model serving endpoint.
+You can query foundation models that are hosted by Databricks and foundation models hosted outside of Databricks.

 For traditional ML or Python models query requests, see Query serving endpoints for custom models.

-Mosaic AI Model Serving supports Foundation Models APIs and external models for accessing generative AI models.
+Mosaic AI Model Serving supports Foundation Models APIs and external models for accessing foundation models.
 Model Serving uses a unified OpenAI-compatible API and SDK for querying them.
-This makes it possible to experiment with and customize generative AI models for production across supported clouds and providers.
+This makes it possible to experiment with and customize foundation models for production across supported clouds and providers.

 Mosaic AI Model Serving provides the following options for sending scoring requests to endpoints that serve foundation models or external models: